Dir. Daniel Haller

 |A nice spot for a romantic picnic/sacrifice/demon impregnation|

 Stockwell, actually, is quite good as the not-quite human Wilbur Whateley, bringing a sort of understated anger masked by softness to the role.
 Problem is, he’s kind of a cypher and usually up to no good, but there’s not really any other character for the viewer to identify with.
 Ed Begley (in his last role!) crops up from time to time and ultimately has to save the day, but really he mostly just delivers exposition and sits around.
 Sandra “Gidget” Dee falls under Whateley’s spell early on and spends most of the rest of the film in an undressed stupor.
-Talia Shire is her friend who briefly seems like she’s going to try to put a stop to the madness, but it’s Talia Shire so she’s shrill and unpleasant and we’re not at all sorry to see her raped to (spoiler) death by a many-(spoiler)tentacled (end spoiler) monster.
-I mean, I guess we’re a little sorry.
+Talia Shire is her friend who briefly seems like she’s going to try to put a stop to the madness, but it’s Talia Shire so we're not entirely shocked to see her raped to (spoiler) death by a many-(spoiler)tentacled (end spoiler) monster.
+I mean, I guess we’re a little shocked.
 Maybe the fact that it’s shot in alternative negative gradients to show us how Ca-raaaazy it is helps soften the blow.
 Which ultimately leaves us with just Stockwell, far and away the only compelling character anywhere in sight.
-We even kind of understand why he wants to destroy mankind when we see how fucked up the local Christian villagers treat him (they even interrupt his impromptu funeral for his own grandfather to tell him he can’t bury the old guy in a “Christian Sematary”).
+We even kind of understand why he wants to destroy mankind when we see how fucked up the local Christian villagers treat him (they even interrupt his impromptu funeral for his own grandfather to tell him he can’t bury the old guy in a “Christian Cemetery”).
 But we’re not supposed to be rooting for this guy, are we?

 |Isn't technology amazing.
 This is where Stanley Kubrick got the idea for 2001, no question about it.|